R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 >
 > Encryption configuration actions: `Finish`<br>
 > Really erase the data on SCSI3 (0,0,0), partition #5 (sda)? `No`
-- Should `Yes` be selected, interrupt the installer by pressing `Cancel` as it scrambles partition #5; it is safe, as there was nothing to hide.
+- Should `Yes` be selected, interrupt the installer by pressing `Cancel` as it scrambles partition #5; it is perfectly safe, as there was nothing there to hide.
 > Encryption passphrase: `Born2beroot` (§)<br>
 > Re-enter passphrase to verify: `Born2beroot` (§)<br>
 > `Configure the Logical Volume Manager`<br>